Sales and Marketing Alignment FAQ?

 How do you measure sales and marketing alignment?

 Measure alignment through shared metrics: marketing-influenced pipeline, lead acceptance rates, sales cycle velocity, and joint revenue attribution.
-The key is measuring outcomes, not activities.
+Outcomes matter.
 Aligned teams focus on pipeline quality and deal progression, not lead volume and activity counts that create false productivity signals.

 What metrics should sales and marketing share?

 Shared metrics include pipeline generated, pipeline influenced, lead-to-opportunity conversion rates, and average deal size by source.
-Both teams should be accountable for the same revenue number, measured differently based on their contribution to the pipeline.
-Joint accountability eliminates finger-pointing when numbers miss targets.
+Both teams should be accountable for the same revenue number, measured differently based on their contribution to the pipeline, because joint accountability eliminates finger-pointing when numbers miss targets and shared credit reinforces the behaviors that drive growth.

 How do you track the ROI of sales and marketing alignment?